What to Bring to the Hospital for a Radical Cystectomy

-- Body moisturiser, the air can be quite dry in hospitals.
+- Body moisturizer, the air can be quite dry in hospitals.

-- Maybe even a bottle of your favourite perfume - this tended to comfort me and gave me a sense of home/normality
+- Maybe even a bottle of your favorite perfume - this tended to comfort me and gave me a sense of normality

 - Face wipes

 You will also be asked to bring along any medication that you are currently being prescribed in its original box.
 I also took a copy of my prescription.
-It makes it easier for staff to log what you need to take when, and easier for them to dispense.
+It makes it easier for staff to log what you need to take and when.

 - Laptop/DVDs and headphones

-- Colouring books and pencils can be very therapeutic.
-There’s lots of adult ones on sale these days and requires little thought and you can put down and start again whenever you feel like it.
-My friend brought me some into hospital as a gift and I really quite enjoyed them.
+- Coloring books and pencils can be very therapeutic.
+There are lots of adult ones on sale these days and require little thought.
+You can put it down and start again whenever you feel like it.
+My friend brought me some into the hospital as a gift, and I really quite enjoyed them.

 - Crossword or puzzle books

 - Knitting or crochet